Skip to main content

 • Physical or mental problems such as memory lapses, poor concentration, bloodshot eyes, lack of coordination, or slurred speech

 Penn State has a wide range of initiatives in place to better understand, treat, and diminish the negative impact that dangerous drinking can have on students and on their potential for success.
 As a parent, you also play a role in helping your student make good choices about drinking.
 Your influence can have a positive impact on your student’s safety, health, and well-being.
-Below are suggestions for talking with your student about alcohol.

 Talking with Your Student About Alcohol

-Familiarize yourself with how alcohol affects the body and brain of young adults.
+To prepare, familiarize yourself with how alcohol affects the body and brain of young adults.
 Take some time to evaluate your own attitudes, values, and beliefs about alcohol and drinking.
-Establish open communication to make it easy for your student to talk honestly with you.
-Show your student that you care about their success in college, both academically and socially.
-Here are some conversation starters:
+Establish open communication, asking nonjudgmental and open-ended questions, to make it easy for your student to talk honestly with you and to express how they think and feel avbout college pressures and facing new situations. and show your student that you care about their success in college, both academically and socially.

 • How will you handle it if you feel pressure to drink?
 What will you say?